 Near the end of their CCE year, students in the third-year class are asked to fill out a form nominating up to 12 of their classmates based on very humanism for consideration of selection to the GHHS.
 In addition to voting, students may submit supplemental narratives explaining why a classmate is particularly deserving of this honor.
 The top 25% of those students nominated by their peers are then advanced to the next stage of the selection process.
 A list of the names of the top 25% of nominated students is forwarded to the clerkship directors and learning community mentors who are invited to submit narrative comments on any of the students under consideration.
 The top 25% of nominated students are provided with the opportunity to submit an application, including their curriculum vitae (or, a listing of their community service in extracurricular activities) as well as a brief essay explaining how they would like to promote humanism at UMMS.
 Next, an ad hoc selection committee is formed, the membership of which is drawn from GHHS students/residents/faculty, clerkship directors, and deans.
-The selection committee reviews the application materials and then votes on each nominated student so as to ultimately select a total of no more than 15% of the class for membership to GHHS.
+The selection committee reviews the application materials and then votes on each nominated student student student student student student.